f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 ![alt text](./assets/last-build.png)

-Finally, we can verify if Swagger definition at BIG-IP is updated via TMOS.
+Finally, we can verify if Swagger definition is updated via TMOS.

 Go back to your deployment and proceed to TMOS.
 Navigate to **Application Security** => **URLs**.
 You will see the added `delete` URL.